dicer2000/CS4760_Master/README.md

 - 2/15/2021 - Debugging functionality
 - 2/16/2021 - Fixes to functionality; Setting up Max Time To Process and Max Children
 - 2/17/2021 - Added signaling functionality to handle Ctrl-C and timeouts; debugging; Started work on critical section
+- 2/18/2021 - Fixed issues with addition; Fixed issues with critical section; Placed critical section in its own function handler
+- 2/10/2021 - Added file saving to adder; Debugging
+- 2/19/2021 - Started check-off list to make sure all items are covered

 *©2021 Brett W. Huffman*